Electrical reactance: Comparison to resistance

 Reactance is similar to resistance in that larger reactance leads to smaller currents for the same applied voltage.
-Further, a circuit made entirely of elements that have only reactance (and no resistance) can be treated the same way as a circuit made entirely of resistances.
+Furthermore, a circuit made entirely of elements that have only reactance (and no resistance) can be treated the same way as a circuit made entirely of resistances.
 These same techniques can also be used to combine elements with reactance with elements with resistance, but complex numbers are typically needed.
 This is treated below in the section on impedance.

 There are several important differences between reactance and resistance, though.
 First, reactance changes the phase so that the current through the element is shifted by a quarter of a cycle relative to the phase of the voltage applied across the element.
 Second, power is not dissipated in a purely reactive element but is stored instead.
 Third, reactances can be negative so that they can 'cancel' each other out.
 Finally, the main circuit elements that have reactance (capacitors and inductors) have a frequency dependent reactance, unlike resistors which have the same resistance for all frequencies, at least in the ideal case.

 The term reactance was first suggested by French engineer Édouard Hospitalier in L'Industrie Electrique on 10 May 1893.
 It was officially adopted by the American Institute of Electrical Engineers in May 1894.